IsmayilOfficial/IsmayilOfficial/README.md

 **IsmayilOfficial/IsmayilOfficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Portfolio:

+- Weather app which was created with help of the expo.
+Cross-platform you can run it on ios, android devices. - https://expo.io/@freeman2020/projects/fm_weather
 - e-commerce website - https://bakutrade.netlify.app/
 - Photo Album (created with Material UI) -  https://photoalbumwithmaaterialui.netlify.app/
 - Chat Application - https://chatapp-2021.netlify.app/